Gozkybrain/PharmaCheck-App/README.md

 The server handles authentication for users via a [Telegram bot](https://github.com/Gozkybrain/Telegram-Node-Auth).
 The bot interacts with the users, gathers their credentials [username and userID], and sends them to the backend to authenticate users for the application.

-The tech stack for this part is Node.js, Express.js, and Firebase (for storing user information).
+The tech stack for this part is Node.js, Express.js, and Firebase (for storing user information as database).

 ### Bot Workflow